BreakOutEvent/breakout-backend/README.md

 # License
 breakout-backend.
 The backend application for BreakOut

-Copyright (C) 2015 Florian Schmidt
+Copyright (C) 2015-2016 Florian Schmidt & Philipp Piwowarsky

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as